therealsphinx/support.balsamiq.com/content/sales/resellers.md

 It is your responsibility to make sure the License Information and registration instructions are delivered to your end user.

+## Can I Purchase in Bulk to Later Resell or Distribute to Another Reseller?

+We require that purchases are made in the End User's name.
+Licenses are non-transferable and not sub-licensable.
+For this reason, a reseller should not purchase a license in order to resell it again to another seller.
+It needs to be purchased by the reseller directly for the end user.
+Additional details can be found in our [EULA](https://balsamiq.com/eulas).

 ## How Is the Software Distributed?
 Will I Receive a CD-ROM or Shrink-Wrapped Product?

 Balsamiq has adopted the Electronic Software Distribution (ESD) model.
 Consequently, software is available only via HTTP download.
 Balsamiq does not distribute any software on CD, DVD, or as a shrink wrapped product.